-4.3 Output 4: Number of entities who adopted new solutions by project end.
+4.3 Output 4: Number of organisations who adopted new solutions by project end.

-The total number of entities that were engaged by HyTrEc2 partners and adopted new solutions by the end of the project stands at 49.
-45% of them are based in Scotland, followed by Netherlands (19%) and Norway (16%).
+The total number of entities that were engaged by HyTrEc2 partners and adopted new solutions by the end of the project stands at 54.
+42% of them are based in Scotland, followed by Netherlands (17%) and Norway (20%).